-Star Wars: Shatterpoint is an upcoming tabletop skirmish game from Atomic Mass Games, based on the Star Wars universe.
+Star Wars: Shatterpoint is a tabletop skirmish game from Atomic Mass Games, based on the Star Wars universe.

 Affiliate Link Disclosure